-We are always looking for ways to improve our teaching, and we're proud of the results of the National Student Survey, an annual survey of UK university teaching.
+We are always looking for ways to improve our teaching, and continue to perform well in the National Student Survey, an annual survey of UK university teaching.
 Here we take you through a few of the features that make Queen Mary’s teaching distinctive.

 Modular degree structure

 Many of our degree programmes allow students considerable flexibility through their choice of modules.
 In addition to the core and compulsory modules associated with your degree programme, and timetable permitting, you can choose subjects from other schools and departments, for example, a Film Studies student may choose to take a couple of History modules.
 The modular structure gives you the freedom to design a programme of study that reflects your individual interests.

 You choose your modules in consultation with your Personal Adviser, who is also responsible for signing your module selection form.